Xandacross/Information-Security-Projects/README.md

 ## Contributing
 As this repository serves as a personal project showcase, contributions are not currently accepted.
 However, you are welcome to fork the repository and explore the code for your own learning and experimentation.

-## License
-This repository is licensed under the MIT License.
-You are free to use, modify, and distribute the code, provided that appropriate attribution is given.

 ## Contact
 For inquiries or feedback, please feel free to reach out: